Nonparametric covariance estimation for mixed longitudinal studies, with applications in midlife women's health: Abstract

 \section{Abstract}

-Motivated by applications of mixed longitudinal studies, where a group of subjects entering the study at different ages (cross-sectional) are followed for successive years (longitudinal), we consider nonparametric covariance estimation with samples of noisy and partially-observed functional trajectories.
-To ensure model identifiability and estimation consistency, we introduce and carefully discuss the reduced rank and neighboring incoherence condition.
-The proposed algorithm is based on a sequential-aggregation scheme, which is non-iterative, with only basic matrix operations and closed-form solutions in each step.
+In mixed longitudinal studies, a group of subjects enter the study at different ages (cross-sectional) and are followed for successive years (longitudinal).
+In the context of such studies, we consider nonparametric covariance estimation with samples of noisy and partially observed functional trajectories.
+The proposed algorithm is based on a noniterative sequential-aggregation scheme with only basic matrix operations and closed-form solutions in each step.
 The good performance of the proposed method is supported by both theory and numerical experiments.
-We also apply the proposed procedure to a midlife women's working memory study based on the data from the Study of Women's Health Across the Nation (SWAN).
+We also apply the proposed procedure to a study on the working memory of midlife women, based on data from the Study of Women's Health Across the Nation (SWAN).